 This gray desk didn’t start off gray at all.
 It is vintage, originally made by Stanley furniture had been stashed away in my customer’s attic for some time.
-It’s time for it to come out and get a makeover in shades of gray!
-Every single shade of gray is used for this makeover.
+Abandoned, forgotten and dusty it’s time for it to come out and get a makeover in shades of gray!
+Every single shade of gray in my paint arsenal is used for this makeover.
 When you can’t choose one color why not use them all for a custom gray desk.

 The original hardware was a shiny, brassy gold color.
 Though the color wasn’t ideal, the details are perfect for the desk.